Skip to main content

 Faculty experts like Yuan Li bring the complex worlds of technology innovation and human behavior together.
 Apply today to UT’s MS in Business Cybersecurity and learn side-by-side with professors like Li, whose cutting-edge research is redefining the role of technology in our lives.
 The program offers unique training that combines the cybersecurity skills and business strategy needed to drive effective business cybersecurity solutions.
 You can complete the program 100% online.

 Interested?
-Request more information or start your application
+Request more information or start your application!

 Defend Businesses Against Cyber Attacks